nus-cs2103-AY2324S1/ip/docs/README.md

 ```
 Got it.
 I've added this task:
 [T][ ] Get a haircut
-Now you have x tasks in the list. _(x is for the total number of tasks in the list)_
+Now you have 1 task in the list.
 ```

 ### `deadline` - Adds a deadline task to the task list.
 Has to be followed up with a String.